+I will start investing.
 Status: Success!
 I definitely feel like I have taken reasonable control over my personal finances.

+I will not eat deep-fried food on weekdays.
 Status: Success!
 I actually really liked doing this.
 It made me feel healthier and more energetic, so I’m going to elevate this from a simple New Year’s resolution to a longterm lifestyle choice.

+I will learn a new skill and become proficient at it.
 Status: Fail.
 While I did build a light installation, I wouldn’t say that I became “proficient” at electrical engineering in 2012.
 I also started to learn both the guitar and the bass guitar and was unable to commit to either.

 These were my low priority resolutions for 2012:

+I will use swear words less often.
 Status: Huge fail.
 I will probably have to build up my willpower in other ways before I can realistically tackle this one.

+I will cook dinner at least two nights a week.
 Status: Huge fail.
 But trust me when I say it’s for the best.

+I will read a new book each month.
 Status: Huge fail.
 I ended up reading only like, four books, and one of them was Fifty Shades of Grey…

 Here are my resolutions for 2013: